floydhub/floyd-docs/docs/guides/jobs/metrics.md

 ### How to integrate Training Metrics in your code

-Here are some useful resources for helping you at integrate Training Metrics in your code.
+Here are some useful resources for helping you add Training Metrics to your project.

 #### TensorFlow